Kyros (band): 2020–Present: Signing to White Star Records and release of Celexa Dreams and Mannequin

 As a result of the 2020 COVID-19 pandemic, the band had to cancel multiple shows and appearances as well as music video and press photo shoots leading up to the release of Celexa Dreams, but they went onto to create their Celexa Streams: Isolation Gigs 'online tour' series on Facebook and YouTube, with seven live-streamed shows broadcast between April and September 2020.
 These performances included most of the band's discography, as well as a special edition covers show in which they performed their own renditions of HAKEN's The Good Doctor (with guests Ray Hearne on drums and Ihlo's Andy Robison guesting on vocals), Frost*'s Heartstrings (with guest John Mitchell on vocals), RUSH's Force Ten, Genesis' Behind The Lines, and Imogen Heap's Closing In.

-On 23 November 2020, Kyros announced that they would be releasing a surprise EP entitled Four of Fear, which would include four new tracks written, recorded, mixed and mastered entirely during the months of September and October 2020.
+On 23 November 2020, Kyros announced that they would be releasing a surprise EP entitled "Four of Fear," which would include four new tracks written, recorded, mixed and mastered entirely during the months of September and October 2020.
 The band also released the video for the track Fear of Fear that same day, along with the EP's cover art.

-Regarding the EP, the band wrote: "Four of Fear contains four very purposefully different sounding tracks that represent four very different sides of the bands writing style.
+Regarding the EP, the band wrote: "'Four of Fear' contains four very purposefully different sounding tracks that represent four very different sides of the bands writing style.
 From the wacky and eccentric through to the lush and dense through to the anthemic, hooky side of our writing.
 We wanted to see if this experiment of four different musical styles, yet with multiple common threads running between them would ‘work’ and we’re incredibly proud of the results.
 Lyrically, this track is about coming to terms with the fear of people's prejudice and close-mindedness and the mind tricks and mental preparation that goes into being honest to not just other people, but even yourself.
 Being truly afraid of being open because you fear other people fearing your true self.”

 The band stated that during the COVID-19 lockdown period, they had managed to streamline an online workflow enabling them to fulfill the tight turnaround of recording, mixing and assembling their Celexa Streams: Isolation Gigs videos, and that they wanted to utilise this workflow to experiment with creating a new release.

-Warne came out as trans in 2021.
+Warne came out as transgender in 2021.

 In 2023, Charlie Cawood was announced as the new bassist for the quartet, replacing Episcopo.

-Their latest studio album Mannequin was released on February 2, 2024.
+Mannequin was released on 2 February 2024.

 On 22 November 2024, the band released a single titled Fear & Love.

 Musical style

-Kyros perform a brand of Alternative Rock, Electronic Rock and Art Rock with heavy leanings towards the Progressive Rock genre.
+Kyros perform a brand of alternative rock, electronic rock and art rock with heavy leanings towards progressive rock.
 In addition, the band takes influence from eighties, nineties and modern pop music.

 Kyros have cited Porcupine Tree, Kate Bush, Muse, Radiohead, Rush, CHVRCHES, The Dear Hunter, Duran Duran, Frost* Trevor Horn, IQ, Spock's Beard and more as major influences.